 c) Remove the Market stencil, and position the FLOWER stencil by lining up the registration marks on the stencil with your previous stencil marks.
 Stencil the image.

-3. Decide how wide you’d like your ladder, then cut branches that length on straight angles.
+3. Decide how wide you’d like your ladder, then cut thick branches to that length with straight cuts to create fresh ends while removing the excess.

 The hardest part of this project was attempting to cut the branches on the same angles.
-But with rustic branches, just remember, wonky works. 🙂
+But with rustic branches, just remember, slightly wonky works!

 4. Measure and mark how far apart you’d like the branch rungs along the outside of the ladder sides.

-5. Attach branches by pre-drilling pilot holes into the sides of the 2x4s, then screwing in each branch rung from the outside.
+5. Attach branches (or ends of the dowels) by pre-drilling a tiny hole into the marked hole areas along the sides of the 2x4s, then screw in each branch rung from the outside.
+The monitor that each rung is attached with even spaces.

-I love collecting branches when I go for mountain walks, so I had these guys on hand.
-The branches are a little on the hefty side, perfect rung material.
+I love collecting branches when I go for mountain walks, so I had these great hefty branches on hand.

 6. Collect various galvanized buckets (with handles if possible) to use as planters.

-A beat up collection of galvanized junk and other odds and sods came to the rescue for the planters.
+An old collection of galvanized buckets, funnels and other odds and ends came to the rescue to work as plant pots.

 7. Pre-drill holes into the bottoms of the buckets, then place rocks or gravel to cover the holes.
-Add soil.
+Fill with good quality container soil.

 8. Once buckets are hung, plant, then water.

-I found adding the plants AFTER the buckets were already on the ladder to help me place what plant I desired where.
+I found adding the plants AFTER the buckets were already on the ladder helped me place what plant I desired where.

 Ready to see how adorable this turned out?!

-The branch ladder acts as a plant holder that takes nearly no room, perfect for tight spaces!
+The DIY blanket ladder acts as a plant stand that takes nearly no room, perfect for tight patio spaces!
 That’s the handy thing about height!

 Various planters were grouped together on a nearby table to add to the flower ambiance.